 In May, the Orchestre Révolutionnaire et Romantique and John Eliot Gardiner should have been performing Beethoven’s complete symphonies at the Barbican Hall in London.
 This cycle was part of an international tour celebrating both Beethoven’s 250th anniversary and the 30th birthday of the ORR.
 We were lucky enough to be able to complete three cycles – in Barcelona, New York and Chicago – before the pandemic put a stop to all concerts.

-To give you a flavour of this monumental project, we will be releasing a nine-part series of films where John Eliot Gardiner will give his thoughts on Beethoven’s musical mind, and the orchestra will be seen rehearsing the symphonies.
-The first in this series, ‘Symphony No. 1: Beethoven announces himself’, will be available to watch from Friday 15 May on our YouTube channel, with subsequent films on each of Beethoven’s symphonic works released every Friday.
+To give you a flavour of this monumental project, we are releasing a nine-part series of films where John Eliot Gardiner will give his thoughts on Beethoven’s musical mind, and the orchestra will be seen rehearsing the symphonies.
+Watch all films in the series now by clicking the links below:

 Symphony No. 1: Beethoven announces himself - click here to watch